mettamatt/gSheet-AI-Export/README.md

 3. **Exporting Data:**
     - Once the custom menu appears, click on `Export Tools > Export for AI (JSON)` to export the spreadsheet data and formulas as a JSON file.
-    - The script will create a JSON file in Google Drive and display a modal dialog with a download link.
+    - The script will display a modal dialog with a clickable download link for the JSON file.

 ### Integration with Existing Apps Script
 If your Google Sheet already has Apps Script code: